Steenrod Lengths and a Problem of Vakil: Introduction

-We have $f(10)=3$.
-The longest paths are $10 \rightarrow 6 \rightarrow 5 \rightarrow 3,$ and $10 \rightarrow 9 \rightarrow 5 \rightarrow 3$. \end{ex} The motivation of the problem comes from homotopy theory.
-Let $X$ be an object (such as a $CW$-complex) in the stable homotopy category.
-The Steenrod length mod $2$ of $X$ is greater than the length of the longest chain of non-zero Steenrod operations in the mod $2$ cohomology of $X$.
-The ghost length of $X$ is the number of wedges of sphere needed to build $X$.
-They are measures for the complexity of $X$.
-In \cite{christensen1998ideals}, Christensen said that the ghost length is bounded below by the Steenrod length.
-In particular, when $X$ are real projective $n$-spaces $\mathbb{RP}^n$, the Steenrod length is given by $g(n)+1$, where $g(n)=\max_{q\leq n} f(q)$.
-For $2 \leq n \leq 19$, the Steenrod length and the ghost length are the same.
-In \cite{vakil1999steenrod}, Vakil gave a formula of $g(n)$ (Theorem 2) without knowing about combinatorial interpretation for $f(n)$, except a recursive way to compute it.
-He asked an open question on finding the formula of $f(n)$. \\
+The motivation for this problem originates in homotopy theory.
+For an object $X$ (such as a CW-complex) in the stable homotopy category, the Steenrod length (mod 2) of $X$ is defined to be at least the length of the longest chain of non-trivial Steenrod operations acting on its mod-2 cohomology.
+A closely related invariant is the ghost length of $X$, which counts the number of wedges of sphere needed to construct $X$ up to homotopy.
+Both invariants serve as measures of the complexity of $X$.
+Christensen~\cite{christensen1998ideals} proved that the ghost length is always bounded below by the Steenrod length.

+The combinatorial function $f(n)$ admits a natural interpretation in this context: at the prime $2$, Steenrod operations $Sq^{2^s}$ act subject to binary and degree constraints, and the directed graph defining $T_n$ encodes precisely the degrees in which such operations may act nontrivially, with an edge $n\to n-2^s$ corresponding to a potentially nonzero action of $Sq^{2^s}$ in degree $n$.
+Consequently, $f(n)$ measures the maximum length of a chain of nontrivial Steenrod operations that can be composed starting in degree $n$.

+In the special case of real projective spaces $\mathbb{RP}^n$, the Steenrod length equals $g(n)+1$, where $g(n) = \max_{q \leq n} f(q)$.
+Computations show that for $2 \leq n \leq 19$, the Steenrod length and ghost length coincide.
+In his influential paper~\cite{vakil1999steenrod}, Vakil established a formula for $g(n)$ (his Theorem 2) using recursive methods, but left open the question of finding an explicit combinatorial formula for the underlying function $f(n)$.
+The present work provides a complete answer to this long-standing open problem by establishing explicit combinatorial formulas for $f(n)$.
+Our main results are stated below.

-In this paper, we give a complete answer for this problem.
-The main results are stated below.
-For each non-negative integer $n$, we call {the binary class of $n$} the set of all non-negative integers $m$ such that $m$ and $n$ have the same binary form after removing all $1$'s at the end.
-The class is presented uniquely by its minimum element $\overline{n}$.
-Let We can rewrite it in {bracket form}
+For each non-negative integer $n$, we define the binary class of $n$ to be the set of all non-negative integers $m$ that agree with $n$ in their binary representation after all trailing $1$'s have been removed.
+This equivalence class has a unique minimal element, which we denote by $\overline{n}$.
+We express $\overline{n}$ in binary as alternating runs of $1$'s and $0$'s: Equivalently, we may represent $\overline{n}$ in bracket form: